-Successful candidates will be offered an assignment for a period of between two and eleven months to conduct economic research within Directorate General Research (DG/R).
+Successful candidates will be offered an assignment for a period of between two and twelve months to conduct economic research within Directorate General Research (DG/R).

 While at the ECB, research fellows are expected to complete a research paper of a theoretical or empirical nature for presentation at internal seminars and external conferences, and for publication in the ECB’s Working Paper Series and a leading refereed journal.
 A proposal for a research project must be presented by candidates as part of the application procedure.

 Research fellows conduct their activities at the ECB’s premises in Frankfurt am Main and are encouraged to interact with ECB staff, both in DG/R and in other business areas.
 They have access to the ECB library and to the computing and statistical facilities necessary to conduct their research.
-The call for papers is published in the first quarter of each year.
+The call for research proposals is published twice per annum, in the first and third quarter of each year.

 Wim Duisenberg Fellows 2017

 Past Wim Duisenberg Fellows

 - Roel Beetsma, University of Amsterdam